Thailand prepares to welcome back tourists after devastating shutdown

 After this restriction was relaxed, authorities imposed a 14-day hotel quarantine, discouraging all but the most determined travelers.

-A scheme to make it easier to visit the southern holiday island of Phuket, introduced in July as a first step towards normalcy, drew only a few tens of thousands of people — a drop in the ocean.
+A program to make it easier to visit the southern holiday island of Phuket, introduced in July as a first step towards normalcy, drew only a few tens of thousands of people — a drop in the ocean.

 Reopening in phases

-In a bid to cauterize the hemorrhaging economy, Prime Minister Prayuth Chan-ocha announced a phased plan for Thailand’s re-opening.
+In a bid to cauterize the hemorrhaging economy, Prime Minister Prayuth Chan-ocha announced a phased plan for Thailand’s reopening.

 From Nov.
 1, fully vaccinated visitors traveling from more than 40 “low-risk” countries will be allowed to enter with a negative COVID-19 result, retesting again upon arrival.